9 Industrials Stocks With Unusual Options Alerts In Today's Session

 Explanation

-• Regarding DAL (NYSE:DAL), we observe a put option trade with bullish sentiment.
-It expires in 568 day(s) on January 20, 2023.
-Parties traded 230 contract(s) at a $45.00 strike.
-The total cost received by the writing party (or parties) was $179.4K, with a price of $780.0 per contract.
-There were 5494 open contracts at this strike prior to today, and today 240 contract(s) were bought and sold.
+• Regarding EH (NASDAQ:EH), we observe a call option trade with bearish sentiment.
+It expires in 44 day(s) on August 20, 2021.
+Parties traded 200 contract(s) at a $45.00 strike.
+The total cost received by the writing party (or parties) was $39.0K, with a price of $195.0 per contract.
+There were 289 open contracts at this strike prior to today, and today 278 contract(s) were bought and sold.

+• For UBER (NYSE:UBER), we notice a put option sweep that happens to be bearish, expiring in 16 day(s) on July 23, 2021.
+This event was a transfer of 200 contract(s) at a $49.00 strike.
+This particular put needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $28.5K, with a price of $142.0 per contract.
+There were 210 open contracts at this strike prior to today, and today 218 contract(s) were bought and sold.

 Options Alert Terminology